|Hino, Shiga (日野町; Hino-chō)|

 - Ito Miki 伊藤みき (1987- )

-- Freestyle moguls skier who represented Japan at the Torino Winter Olympics in 2006 and at the Vancouver Winter Olympics in 2010.
+- Freestyle moguls skier who represented Japan at the Torino Winter Olympics in 2006, the Vancouver Winter Olympics in 2010, and Sochi Winter Olympics in 2014 when an injury prevented her from competing.

 - Shiga Prefecture